viponpoint/SOC-Automation-Project/README.md

     You start the services by typing net start wazuhsvc Wazuh has been configured successfully.

-11. Generation of telemetry containing Mimikatz from our Windows 10 machine and ensure it is being injected into Wazuh.
+11. Generation of telemetry containing Mimikatz from my Windows 10 machine and ensure it is being injected into Wazuh.
+Edit the Ossec.conf file on the Windows 10 machine to allow sysmon to inject/forward      events into Wazuh.
+12. Download Mimikatz into the Windows 10 machine.
+But before doing that, disable Windows defender on the Windows 10 machine so as to allow the download of Mimikatz.
+13. Run Mimikatz on the Windows 10 machine so as to generate the needed telemetry.
+14. Wazuh manager will detect Mimikatz immediately.